anisdajay0217/jeoan-booking/README.md

 ## Notes

 - The SQLite database (`jeoan.db`) is created automatically on first run.
 - Railway's filesystem is **ephemeral** — data resets on redeploy.
-For persistent storage, upgrade to Railway's Volume feature or switch to PostgreSQL.
+For persistent storage, use Railway's Volume feature or switch to PostgreSQL.
-- To add a persistent volume in Railway: service → **Volumes** → mount at `/app` and set `DB_PATH=/app/jeoan.db` in environment variables.
+- To add a persistent volume: service → **Volumes** → mount at `/app`, then set `DB_PATH=/app/jeoan.db` in environment variables.
+- Session data between pages uses `sessionStorage` (cleared when the browser tab is closed).